ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

 name of `s`.
 Its purpose is to define the URI structure for the instances of the class.
 In principle this is also the first element that makes reference to the contents of the source file.
 In the case of CSV, as in this example, the column names are used.
-They are invoked using the dollar character (`$`), whith the column name within paranthesis.
+They are invoked using the dollar character (`$`), with the column name within parenthesis.
 The practical result is the generation of an individual element (subject in this case) for each distinct value found in the source column.